BHC Justice

 Each postcard will represent 1,000 people experiencing hunger.
 The goal: 47,000 postcards delivered to the Secretary of Agriculture with a simple message: No one deserves to go hungry.
 No exceptions.

-Our BHC Community will be hosting postcard-writing tables throughout November and December to add to the 400 postcards we have already written and delivered.
+Our BHC Community will be hosting postcard-writing tables at several upcoming events.
 Join us any of the following times:

 Wellwood Partnership